 - While there has been a decrease in accidents involving motor vehicles and trains, pedestrian-related accidents have grown in number.

 - Sixty percent of train crossing deaths happen at crossings that are not protected by crossing lights or safety gates, and most public crossings are unprotected.

 - Train derailments and collisions happen often, with about 16 occurring every day.

 The following are common reasons why train accidents occur in Texas:

 Operators rely on switches and signals to prevent them from going down the wrong track or an occupied track.
 Switch and signal failures can lead to collisions with other trains.

 Design flaws and faulty maintenance on tracks can cause derailments, especially at high speeds.

-Train operators can allow themselves to be distracted by cell phone use and tasks unrelated to their job.
-Human error also affects motorists who ignore signals and attempt to race the train through the crossing.
+Train operators can be distracted by cellphone use and tasks unrelated to their job.
+Human error also affects motorists who ignore signals and attempt to race a train through the crossing.

-If you or a loved one has been injured in a train accident, work with the Law Office of Shane R. Kadlec in Houston.
+Contact Law Office of Shane R. Kadlec today if you or a loved one has been the victim of a train accident in Texas.
+If you have been injured outside of Texas, we work with attorneys throughout the country who focus their practice on train accidents in every state.
 We are happy to meet with you in your home or hospital room.
 We accept cases on a contingent-fee basis, which means that you will not pay us any money if we do not win your case.
-If you have been injured outside of Texas, we work with attorneys throughout the country who focus their practice on train accidents in every state.